 Initially inspired by Holbein’s « Dead Christ in the Tomb », as well as authentic artworks and models of champions and fallen figures in a state of repose, Kehinde Wiley has created a shattering series by conceptualizing traditional pictorial structures into a contemporary interpretation of a stunning image, which resonates with savagery, torment, death and joy as a method of reflecting on the homicide of young individuals of color around the world.

-For Kehinde Wiley, innovation now allows everyone to be an observer of this wickedness, once appeased.
+For the artist, innovation now allows everyone to be an observer of this wickedness, once appeased.
 Thus, he makes sense of the fact that the archaeology he uncovers is the ghost of police nastiness and state control over youth groups of all backgrounds around the world.
 Given the current global conflicts, the language of struggles for control and basic freedoms is more important today than at any other time.

 These new works depict youth of color and women in situations of weakness, telling a story of endurance and flexibility, discovering that magnificence can always emerge from repulsion.